wilsonmar/scala/README.md

 <a name="WhyScala">
 ## Why Scala</a>
-The name Scala is derived from "scalable language".
+The name Scala is a portmanteau of "scalable" and "language".

 The extent of Twitter's adoption of Scala are: